Andrei Stenin International Press Photo Contest: Sports

 This category involves entries that feature moments in sport: athletes’ victories and dramatic defeats, regular training and the beauty of sports competitions.

 My planet

 This category features works reflecting the entire multicolored palette of topics and images from all over the world.
 The author's task is to show an everyday life kaleidoscope in its timeless beauty and harmony, uniting scenes from everyday life; the life of big cities and small towns, images of nature, ethnic and religious holidays.

 Portrait.
 A Hero of Our Time

 This category features individual or group portraits.
 Photos can be documentary or staged.
 The determining factor in this category is the author's ability to reveal the inner world of their characters, express their mental qualities and character through the uniqueness of their appearance and image as a whole.

 Jury

-The jury will comprise the world's renowned photographers famous for their ability to present diverse views on the world.
+The jury will consist of photographers famous for their ability to present diverse views on the world.